Sausage and Cherry Tomatoes Orecchiette Recipe

 I found this recipe while browsing the latest food and wine edition on my iPad.
 That's right, I am now checking out some of my favorite cooking magazines on an electronic device and guess what?

 I like the new technology.
 I like that I will be able to store future cooking magazines electronically so I don't end up with more boxes of partially read cooking mags that I can't seem to throw out.

 This recipe was created by one of my favorite Philadelphia chefs, Marc Vetri.
 I have written about Marc many times on my website, mostly about his involvement with Alex's Lemonade Stand, a charity that I support that raises money to find a cure for childhood cancer, one cup at a time.

 I'm guessing this recipe is in this month's Food & Wine to promote Chef Vetri's new cookbook, Rustic Italian Food, due to come out in November.
 I can't wait to buy a copy if only for his recipe for one of my favorite all-time pasta dishes, chicken liver rigatoni with cipollini onions and sage.

 Last time I spoke with Marc he told me it would be in this cookbook.
 If all the recipes in Rustic Italian Food are as good as the four that he offers up in Food & Wine, this cookbook may turn out to be one of my favorite Italian cookbooks.

-My youngest daughter Maddie had two of her friends sleepover last night so we weren't sure what kind of eaters they were.
+My youngest daughter Maddie had two of her friend's sleepovers last night, so we weren't sure what kind of eaters they were.
 I adapted Chef Marc's recipe a little bit to make sure everyone would enjoy it.

-I also didn't add the crushed red pepper but put it on the table for anyone who cared for it and the turned out to be only me and my wife.
+I also didn't add the crushed red pepper but put it on the table for anyone who cared for it, and it turned out to be only me and my wife.

 Pasta cooking tip - Mark says, "I always save the pasta water for thickening sauces.
 It should be a little cloudy from the starch".